 - Individuals.
 Lasting change begins with personal responsibility.
-While companies produce the products that often end up littered on our roadsides, beaches, and in our oceans, it’s the people who consume these products who are guilty of littering.
+While companies produce the products that often end up littered on our roadsides, parks, playgrounds, beaches, and in our oceans, it’s the people who consume these products who are guilty of littering.
 Think about it.
 If people simply did not litter, organizations like Keep Massachusetts Beautiful would not be necessary.
-Each of us plays a role in protecting our communities and planet Earth.
+Each of us plays a role in protecting our communities and Planet Earth.
 Each of us can dispose of trash properly, recycle correctly, and teach our children, parents, and friends to do the same.
 We can also vote with our money by simply refusing to buy products that are environmentally irresponsible.
 This will send a message to the business community that people are willing to forego convenience if it helps support a cleaner planet and more sustainable practices.

 - Corporations and businesses.
 Personal responsibility can go only so far if corporations and businesses are not part of the solution.
 For-profit ventures often resist proposed solutions that will impact their bottom-line profits.
 We understand that commercial enterprises do what they do to earn profits for their owners, shareholders, and employees.
 And the fact that businesses employ millions of people cannot be overlooked when searching for solutions.
 Yet we also believe that businesses need to take real, actionable steps to reduce or eliminate the adverse impacts their products have on the environment and society.
 Simply pledging to do better is not enough.
 Effective solutions often do impact companies’ bottom lines.
 But we believe that is a reasonable price to pay for protecting our communities and the environment.

 - Government.
 Our local, state, and national leaders have a critical role to play.
-We believe they should resist being unduly influenced by corporate lobbyists and do what’s right for their constituents.
+We believe they should resist being unduly influenced by corporate lobbyists and do what’s right for their constituents and the environement.
 We also believe that government leaders can do more to ensure we enforce laws that are already on the books.
 For example, in Massachusetts we see piles of litter scattered directly below highway signs that warn of littering fines of up to $15,000.
 With virtually no enforcement of litter laws in Massachusetts, these signs are simply an empty threat.

 Our Funding Sources